Helperbird/website/src/pages/help/how-to-use-a-line-focus-on-any-website.md

 ---
 layout: templates/help.html
-title: How to use a line focus on any website
+title: How to use a Line focus ruler on any website
-description: Learn how to use a line focus on any website, pdf or app.
+description:  Learn how to use the line focus ruler on a website or pdf with the Helperbird browser extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,